"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Application to homotopy algebras and algebroids

 When the master Hamiltonian $H$ is odd, the derived brackets~\eqref{eq.brackets} are also odd and it is legitimate to ask whether the Jacobi identities~\eqref{eq.jac} hold for them.
-As follows from a general theorem~\cite{tv:higherder}, if $H$ obeys the classical \emph{master equation}
+As follows from a general theorem~\cite{tv:higherder}, if an odd Hamiltonian $H$ obeys the classical \emph{master equation}

 then all the Jacobi identities are satisfied for its derived brackets, so the space $\fun(M)$ with these brackets is an $L_{\infty}$-algebra.
 Considered also with the ordinary multiplication of functions, it is a {homotopy Schouten algebra}.
-(By definition, a \emph{homotopy Schouten algebra} is a commutative associative algebra endowed with an infinite sequence of odd symmetric brackets that satisfy the higher Jacobi identities and also the Leibniz identity in each argument~\cite{tv:higherder}.)
+(By definition, a \emph{homotopy Schouten algebra} or \emph{$S_{\infty}$-algebra} is a commutative associative algebra endowed with an infinite sequence of odd symmetric brackets that satisfy the higher Jacobi identities and also the Leibniz identity in each argument~\cite{tv:higherder}.)
 A supermanifold $M$ whose algebra of functions is endowed with odd brackets making it a homotopy Schouten algebra will be called a \emph{homotopy Schouten manifold} or an \emph{$S_{\infty}$-manifold}.

-\begin{Remark} By Theorem~\ref{prop.commutofxh}, for an odd Hamiltonian $H$ we have
+\begin{remark} By Theorem~\ref{prop.commutofxh}, for an odd Hamiltonian $H$ we have

 So if $H$ satisfies $(H,H)=0$, then $\X_H^2=0$.
-This gives a direct proof that such an $H$ generates an $L_{\infty}$-algebra. \end{Remark}
+This gives a direct proof that such an $H$ generates an $L_{\infty}$-algebra. \end{remark}

 Consider homotopy Schouten manifolds $M_1$ and $M_2$.
 Let $H_1$ and $H_2$ be the respective master Hamiltonians.
-Let $\Phi\subset T^*M_1\times (-T^*M_2)$ be a canonical relation of the form~\eqref{eq.relr2}. \begin{coro}[From Theorem~\ref{thm.main}] If the master Hamiltonians $H_1$ and $H_2$ are $\Phi$-related, then the mapping
+Let $\Phi\subset T^*M_1\times (-T^*M_2)$ be a canonical relation of the form~\eqref{eq.relr2}. \begin{coro}[From Theorems~\ref{thm.main} and~\ref{thm.derhamjac}] If master Hamiltonians $H_1$ and $H_2$ are $\Phi$-related, then the formal mapping of function supermanifolds